ffmpeg-over-ip

 Rewrites

-Rewrites let the server substitute strings in ffmpeg arguments before running the command.
+Rewrites let the server substitute argv elements in ffmpeg arguments before running the command.
 This is useful when the client requests a codec the server doesn't have — for example, the client asks for h264_nvenc but the server has Intel QSV instead of NVIDIA.

 {